Exclusive: The 75th Ranger Regiment is no longer an all-male unit

 “Females typically come with different experiences and perspective due to their gender, and that can be the secret sauce in an insight, which can make the analysis.”

 Despite not going through the same selection process, the female service members who have served in support roles for special operations have received mostly good reviews to date.
 That is especially true in the field of military intelligence, Army Lt.
 Col. Chris Otero told Task & Purpose in an interview.
 “I found the majority of them to be very professional and meticulous,” he said.
-“I actually preferred to deal with them in the technical disciplines of intelligence because they, as a rule, seemed to be more focused and less ego driven.”
+“I actually preferred to deal with them in the technical disciplines of intelligence because they, as a rule, seemed to be more focused and less ego-driven.”

 Otero, a military intelligence officer who has worked alongside female soldiers in both conventional and special operations units, went on to say, “Females have a different perspective on the analytical side.
 I have found that confirmation bias and bad calls can occur when everyone on the team is a tabbed infantry dude with the same background — no matter how open-minded they are.
-Females typically come with different experiences and perspective due to their gender, and that can be the secret sauce in an insight, which can make the analysis.”
+Females typically come with different experiences and perspectives due to their gender, and that can be the secret sauce in an insight, which can make the analysis.”

 For Lt.
 Col. Charles Faint, a career Army military intelligence officer who served in the 5th Special Forces Group, the 160th Special Operations Aviation Regiment, and the Joint Special Operations Command, gender was rarely a key factor.
 “I served in Afghanistan and Iraq seven times, each as an intel enabler in Special Operations units.
 Six of those tours were with the National SOF Task Force,” Faint told Task & Purpose, who is now an assistant professor at West Point after completing graduate school at Yale.